Chickpeas coated in a thick and flavorful sauce! There are no onions or tomatoes in this recipe, just chickpeas, spices, and oil.

 Here’s how to make this simple recipe:

-The first step is to the cook chickpeas:
+The first step is to cook the chickpeas:

 While they’re cooking, dry roast the anardana powder on the stovetop and then mix it with the other spices.
 If you don’t already have roasted cumin powder on hand, now is a good time to make this as well.